icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 type EventHeaders = ICRC16Map;
 ```

 Events also have an optional header property that, if provided should be an ICRC16Map.
-This collection allows for the emitter to provide additional data that is not directly relevant for the item, but that may be important for validation or measurement of the event.
+This collection allows for the emitter to provide additional data that is not directly relevant for ICRC-72 completness, but that may be important for validation or measurement of the event.
 As the event travels from the Publisher, through a Broadcaster, a relay and ultimately to a Subscriber, the network participants may add headers to this collection.

 For the purposes of this standard, the following headers are established: